 Why are Privacy Badger and Ghostery missing?

 You may have heard of the popular ad blockers Privacy Badger and Ghostery.
 While we like and respect these two ad blockers, neither met our criteria based on how they function.
-Both of these plugins are not designed to block ads, specifically, but to deny website ads and other website elements that betray user privacy.
+Neither of these plugins are designed to block ads, specifically, but to deny website ads and other website elements that betray user privacy.
 As a result, both will block some ads some of the time but are primarily focused on privacy as internet security concerns.

 Google Chrome Ad Blocker